 Another student observed Thompson’s steadfast dedication to everyone who came to the clinic in Quito and her deep compassion for the people of Ecuador.
 “She truly exemplifies what it means to be a nurse.”

 Thompson, a faculty member in the College of Nursing since 2017, has had an exemplary 2024!
-Not only was she inducted into the Global Academy of Teaching at Auburn University for her study abroad programs to England, Scotland and Ecuador.
-She co-led a successful team of students through England and Scotland for a summer session exposing students to diverse healthcare systems and enhancing their educational experience.
+Not only was she inducted into the Global Academy of Teaching at Auburn University for her study abroad programs to England, Scotland and Ecuador, she co-led a successful team of students through England and Scotland for a summer session exposing students to diverse healthcare systems and enhancing their educational experience.

 Thompson, who graduated with a bachelor’s degree in nursing from Auburn, received a master’s degree from UAB.
 Her nursing experience includes neonatal intensive care, women's health, and high-risk pregnancy/maternal-fetal medicine.
 She teaches primarily in the childbearing and reproductive course.